Why Temperature Matters in G99 Reactive Power Capability Studies

 PQ capability at 30 degrees Celsius and 50 degrees Celsius compared against the reactive power requirement

-What can be underestimated during early project development is how strongly ambient temperature can influence the actual capability available from the plant.
-It is not a passive background assumption.
-It can directly affect both inverter reactive power capability and the thermal rating of key plant equipment, particularly inverter transformers.
+In many projects, reactive power capability is assessed primarily against the grid code requirement at the connection point, with the focus naturally placed on demonstrating compliance.
+However, what is sometimes underestimated during early project development is how strongly ambient temperature can influence the actual capability available from the plant.
+A recent G99 reactive power capability assessment highlighted that ambient temperature is not simply a background assumption.
+It can have a direct impact on both the reactive power capability of the inverters and the thermal rating of key plant equipment, particularly inverter transformers.

 Why identifying this early matters

-• Increase transformer MVA rating or adopt enhanced cooling arrangements.
+• increasing transformer MVA rating or adopting enhanced cooling arrangements

-• Review tap position strategy and site voltage profile early.
+• reviewing tap position strategy and site voltage profile early

-• Reduce internal electrical losses so less reactive capability is lost before the connection point.
+• reducing internal electrical losses so that less reactive capability is lost before the connection point

 More than a compliance exercise